GAZB2212/Fusion-connect/design_guidelines.md

 - Use consistently across all pages

 ### Hero Sections
-- Deep navy backgrounds
+- Deep black backgrounds with subtle gradients
-- Overlay subtle Islamic geometric patterns
+- Layered gradient overlays for depth
 - Gold accents for visual interest
 - Ivory text for contrast